omar-abdelgawad/python-project-template/README.md

 <!-- [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) -->

 # Project Name
-This is a template for a python project with:.
-It has setup.cfg and pyproject.toml with some fields to fill in.
-It also has tox configured, docs dir for github pages, .github folder with actions configured and more.
+This is a modern template for a python project with the pyproject.toml with some fields to change based on project.
+It also has tox configured, docs dir for github pages, .github dir with tox-gh-actions configured and more.
-Please Note that tox is configured with python 3.8,3.9, and 3.10.
-Feel free to reconfigure everything to your need.
+- pyproject.toml
+- setuptools backend (setup.py and setup.cfg)
 - the src layout
-- setuptools backend (setup.py and setup.cfg)
-- pyproject.toml
 - tox configured
 - docs dir for github pages with a tests.yml ready
-- .github dir with
+- .github dir with a tests.yml configured with tox-gh-actions
+- tox configured with pytest, ruff, and mypy
 - tests dir for pytest

+Please Note that tox is configured with python 3.8,3.9, and 3.10.
+Feel free to reconfigure everything to your need.

 ## Installation/Usage
 ```bash